 The versioned object capability in ISO 19152 LADM allows objects to include a set of versioning attributes.
-These attributes consist of begin and end dates and optional quality and source attributes.
-The quality and source attributes apply to the quality and source of the versioning and are not general metadata.
-This object can be inherited directly from ISO and used in the S121 model.
+These attributes consist of begin and end dates.
+This object has been realized from ISO.
+The optional quality and source attributes are not inherited.

 IHO S-100 allows for many feature types to be non-versioned.
 For example, features in an ENC would follow the S-101 Product Specification and would be non-versioned; however, whole ENC data product would be versioned.
 Versioned and non-versioned objects may be combined.
-A particular Product Specification would incorporate versioning by using the classes identified in Figure 11, which shows the S121 objects that they inherit the versioning attributes.
+A particular Product Specification would incorporate versioning by using the classes identified in Figure 13, which shows the S121 objects that inherit the versioning attributes.

-Figure 11- Versioned Objects
+Figure 13- Versioned Objects